mooori/acl-example/README.md

 ```

 # `ACL` usage
-The `ACL` feature for `near-plugins` is currently being developed.
 For smart contract developers, using that feature should work like the following:

 ```rust
 use near_sdk::{env, near_bindgen, AccountId};